fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

 0. What is it?
 ==============

-OpenStack Havana Install Guide is projected to be a step-by-step "as easy as possible" guide and has been heavily tested It aim to be one of the simplest way to get an OpenStack instance with advanced network components up and running.
+OpenStack Havana Install Guide is projected to be a step-by-step "as easy as possible" guide and has been heavily tested.

+It aim to be one of the simplest way to get an OpenStack instance with advanced network components up and running.

 If you like it, don't forget to star it !